ElemelonWind/donkey-kong/README.md

 Making a computer smarter than a chimpanzee (and also humans) by making it good at [human benchmark](https://humanbenchmark.com/) challenges.

 Install required libraries via requirements.txt.
-You'll need to install [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) (which does optical character recognition) for the chimp test, and may need to upgrade the selenium (which handles browser automation) based on your Chrome version.
+You'll need to install [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) (which does optical character recognition) for the chimp test and may need to upgrade Selenium (which handles browser automation) via "pip install -U selenium" based on your Chrome version.

 ## Chimp Test